fbpx

 Gallego

-Arizona Democratic Rep. Ruben Gallego speaks at a campaign event Monday, July 29, 2024, in Phoenix.
+Arizona Democratic Rep. Ruben Gallego speaks at a campaign event Monday, July 29, 2024, are Phoenix.
+Gallego and his ex-wife, Phoenix Mayor Kate Gallego, are currently fighting to keep their divorce records sealed.
 (AP Photo/Ross D. Franklin)

 Be ready to see a lot of Ruben Gallego ads